ThinkInvis/RoR2-Admiral/ModMeta/README.md

 Now usable in every Hidden Realm, except for Bazaar.

+### Orbital Jump Pad

+A new Utility skill variant (same slot as Orbital Probe).
+Summons a jump pad and its target within 100 m.
+Lasts 20 seconds, recharges in 30 seconds; anyone, friend or foe, can trigger the jump pad within this time.

 ### Orbital Supply Beacon

 Now usable in every Hidden Realm, except for Bazaar.

 All beacons are no longer limited to one use per stage.
 Instead, they have individual cooldowns and lifetimes.
+The energy meter above some original beacons now exists on all of them as an indicator of time remaining.

 #### Beacon: Healing